Season 24 Episode 1a

 Season 24 Episode 3a

 Of Course, a preschooler-centric episode that focuses on D.W. and her preschool pals.
 Sometimes these episodes are very enjoyable, even for older viewers, and become classics in the series.
 Sadly, this episode was a huge swing and a miss for the Arthur team.
 We do get an interesting perspective of D.W. and Bud attending some sort of summer camp or craft class at the community center, which I do not think we have seen in the series up until this point.
-The set up was promising, with D.W. meeting the teacher Hana, but truly seemed to turn into a very dull episode.
+The setup was promising, with D.W. meeting the teacher Hana, but truly seemed to turn into a very dull episode.

 Most of this episode takes place in the craft room while the kids were making puppets.
 During this time, we slowly see D.W. turning into Hana whom she idolizes a lot, saying "fierce," and changing her style of clothing.
 Really did not mind this message of idolizing Hana, but wasn't too crazy about it.
-What I did like, and would have prefered to see more of, was the slow deterioration of friendship between D.W. and Bud.
-This secondary plot was in there, but wasn't really focused on too much throughout the episode.
+What I did like, and would have preferred to see more of, was the slow deterioration of friendship between D.W. and Bud.
+This secondary plot was in there but wasn't really focused on too much throughout the episode.

 After viewing this episode numerous times, I think I have found that the main moral is to be friends with people who are your age, and not to grow up too fast.
 However, I think this episode conveyed the message in a very clunky way.
-The Arthur writers are usually very good at putting out episodes that connect with the viewer right away, and have an interesting plot as well.
+The Arthur writers are usually very good at putting out episodes that connect with the viewer right away and have an interesting plot as well.
 This has neither.

 By: Nicholas DeMarco